 “More Missouri doctors receive their medical degree from MU than from any other institution, so we feel an urgency and an obligation to address this growing health care crisis in our state year-round,” said Steven Zweig, MD, dean of the MU School of Medicine.
 “We already have several unique programs designed to offer our medical students encounters and training in rural and underserved areas.”

 The medical school took a step to address the physician shortage with its class expansion project, which included the founding of the Springfield Clinical Campus in 2016.
 That allowed MU to increase its class sizes from 96 to as many as 128.

-Another key initiative is the Rural Track Pipeline Program, which is designed to find and train students to practice medicine in small towns.
+Another key initiative is the Rural Scholars Program, which is designed to find and train students to practice medicine in small towns.
 It recruits students from rural areas through the Bryant Scholars Pre-Admissions Program and gives students clinical experience in rural health care settings during medical school.
-Of the Rural Track program graduates, 48% practice in rural areas and 32% practice in rural Missouri.
+Of the Rural Scholars program graduates, 48% practice in rural areas and 32% practice in rural Missouri.
 For Bryant Scholar graduates, 59% practice in rural areas and 49% practice in rural Missouri.

-MU’s Rural Track program, which this year celebrates its 25th anniversary, received grants in 2019 and 2020 totaling nearly $8 million from the Health Resources and Services Administration (HRSA).
-The money is being used to expand the Rural Track Pipeline Program and created a Rural Track residency in Sedalia, Missouri.
+MU’s Rural Scholars program, which this year celebrates its 25th anniversary, received grants in 2019 and 2020 totaling nearly $8 million from the Health Resources and Services Administration (HRSA).
+The money is being used to expand the Rural Scholars Program and created a Rural Scholars residency in Sedalia, Missouri.
 Funding also supports: